Semantically Guided Action Anticipation: Method

 \section{Method}

-In Stage 1, a language-based reference structure space is defined.
-We represent this structure as a set of anchors, which we will use as a reference to guide representation learning.
-In Stage 2, a text-supervisor language model is trained to map image/video captions to class categories in order to provide pseudo-labels for the unlabeled target domain.
-The language model is also trained to keep the internal text embeddings aligned to the domain-agnostic structure defined in Stage 1.
-Finally, in Stage 3, a cross-domain visual classifier is trained to categorize source and target samples by learning domain-specific action anchors bound to be structurally similar to the domain-agnostic structure defined in Stage 1.
+\mname works in 3 stages, as shown in Fig.~\ref{fig:method_SDLS}.
+First, we create a language-based reference structure using anchor points to guide representation learning.
+Second, we train a language model to map image/video captions to class categories, generating pseudo-labels for unlabeled target data while keeping text embeddings aligned to the reference structure.
+Finally, we train a cross-domain visual classifier that learns domain-specific action anchors structured similarly to our reference framework.